IIIF/api/source/extension/georef/index.md

 The linked data context of this extension _MUST_ be included before the IIIF Presentation API linked data context on the top-level object.
 The extension linked data context file includes the [GeoJSON-LD context](https://geojson.org/geojson-ld/geojson-context.jsonld) through [context scoping](https://www.w3.org/TR/json-ld11/#dfn-scoped-context).
 This means the GeoJSON-LD context URI does not have to be explicitly included on the top level object.
 Note that since the IIIF Presentation API linked data context has the JSON-LD `@version` set to 1.1, all linked data contexts are processed as JSON-LD 1.1.
 It is also worth noting the linked data context for this extension also has `@version` set to 1.1.
 If this context is used in another setting, it will have the same behavior.
 JSON-LD 1.0 processors will throw a version error.

 Consult the [Linked Data Context and Extensions section of IIIF Presentation API](https://iiif.io/api/presentation/3.0/#46-linked-data-context-and-extensions) for further guidance on use of the `@context` property.

-## 6. Implementation Notes

-`[@BERT @JULES @BRYAN]`
-This section will likely link back to specific implementation notes as they relate to how the Allmaps viewer is processing this information to display it within a web map.

-Briefly explain `transformation` algorithms, why you need 3 or more control points, perhaps examples to show different implementations.
-Mention IIIF Presentation API 2 and the presi 2 examples??
-Mention GeoJSON sections on FeatureCollection, Feature, or position??

 ## Appendices